Your North Carolina business venture begins with the right name. Follow our guide on how to conduct a business entity name search effectively.

 North Carolina Corporations and LLCs are searchable by the following criteria:

-Individuals can use a North Carolina Secretary of state business search to find specific information about existing businesses in the state.
-They can also check the availability for a business name, if they are looking to start a new business.
+Individuals can use a North Carolina Secretary of State business search to find specific information about existing businesses in the state.
+They can also check the availability of a business name if they are looking to start a new business.

 North Carolina LLC Name Requirements